yann300/remix-challenges/README.md

 ## Introduction

  Remix Challenges is an onchain quiz that uses a zk proof.
-People submitting their answers won't reveal their solutions.
+People submitting answers won't reveal their solutions.

   - Why not just code the challenge in Solidity?

  All the data in the Ethereum blockchain is public and visible.
 This means that if the challenge is coded in Solidity, the first user who finds the solution will submit that solution in **a transaction** and thus the solution will be visible by everyone.

- Using zk proof, we only require the user post a proof that the challenge has been successfully completed.
+ Using zk proof, we only require the user post a **proof** that the challenge has been successfully completed.

   - Is it possible to double post the same proof?